 Only two U.S. governors have ever been recalled: Lynn Frazier, of North Dakota, in 1921, and Gray Davis, of California, in 2003.
 Schecter, who has studied both, says Walker's situation is similar to Davis' before he was voted out.

-He says that Walker, like Davis was, has been criticized for not doing enough to stimulate his state's economy.
+Like Davis, he says, Walker has been criticized for not doing enough to stimulate his state's economy.
 (Wisconsin lost 9,700 jobs in October, more than any other state.
 And its 7.7 percent unemployment rate remained largely flat last month after having inched up from a two-year low of 7.3 percent in April.)

-And Walker's poll numbers have begun to slide, just as Davis' did.
+Walker's poll numbers have also begun to slide, just as Davis' did.
 Earlier this month, a Wisconsin Public Radio/St. Norbert College poll showed 58 percent of respondents want Walker recalled.
 Walker won election in 2010 with 52 percent of the vote.

 "There are lots of governors with approval ratings in the 30s and 40s who aren't recalled.
 Just being unpopular isn't sufficient," says political science professor Barry C. Burden at the University of Wisconsin at Madison, who believes petitioners will meet the signature requirement.
-"You've got to convince the public that this person, who has not even had a year to govern, is doing so poorly—or that he has deviated from his original course."
+"You've got to convince the public that this person, who has not even had a year to govern, is doing so poorly — or that he has deviated from his original course."

 Walker argues that his decisions were necessary to close a $3.6 billion budget shortfall.

 A 'Signature Angel'